AbstractNoun/Persona-Engine-3/Persona Template.md

 > Status definitions (SAPe, SAP, Ascended, Recursive) refer to canonical definitions in the Persona Governance Protocol.

+### Mirror-Risk Tag:
+- **Mirror-Risk:** Yes / No
+> [NOTE: Assigned when a Persona is generated using direct or semi-direct responses to reflective interview materials from real Users.
+Indicates elevated symbolic entanglement and potential epistemic projection.
+This is not a status flag and does not confer privilege or recursion access.
+It is a structural caution for ethical boundary tracking.]

 ---

 [End of Template]